Stone Jayhawk

 MSW alum

-In 2018, the School of Social Welfare established the Emergency Fund that helps provide necessary support for students who experience an unexpected need.
+In 2018, the School of Social Welfare established the Emergency Fund to help students who experience an unexpected financial need.
 Many don’t know where to turn and, without support, would be forced to take a break from school or drop out completely.
-Since its inception, the School has helped students with a range of items from assistance with rent, utility bills, car maintenance, technology needs, etc. In the past year, we have provided more than $50,000 in aid for students experiencing unexpected expenses due to the pandemic.

-A special thank you goes out to alum, Eric Sigler, for his generous donation last year of $10,000 towards the Emergency Fund.
+A special thank you goes out to alum, Eric Sigler, for his generous donations toward the Emergency Fund.

 Graduate Student Travel Funding